pneyrinck/corecontrol/README.md

   }
 }
 ```
 Now MyWidgetDataModel has connected its controls to CoreControl and it can be controlled remotely by surfaces that are interfaced via adapters.
 If any model values are changed, the model must call CCModuleSetValue(..) and CoreControl will send the values to any surfaces that are connected via adapters.
-CoreControl provides other powerful, optional features that you can read more about further down.
+Core Control provides other powerful, optional features that you can read more about further down.
 These features include hierarchical models and surfaces, meters, metadata, discovery, and more.

 ###### Surfaces